×

-Tax Groups under UAE Corporate Tax.
+Tax Groups under UAE Corporate Tax

 Introduction – Chapter 12 – Tax Group Provisions under the UAE Corporate Tax Law

 Due to liberalisation and globalisation of international trade, corporate entities have expanded their business beyond domestic boundaries. also called as Multinational enterprises or MNEs.
 They have established business houses and operations across foreign jurisdictions, creating complex frameworks for its business activities.
 Tax structures for these entities will be complex as well, with multiple Financial Statements, Tax Returns and other documentation.
+The concept of Tax Groups under UAE Corporate Tax aims to tax overall profits of a group of entities within the UAE that are part of a multinational.

 To reduce compliance burdens and ensure entities do not use such business structures to evade tax, the UAE Corporate Tax Law has come up with provisions to establish and regulate Tax Groups in regard to corporate taxation.